GliaX/faceshield/README.md

 ## Other hardware
 * Elastic strap (70cm)
-* 28cm x 25cm x 0.125mm clear plastic sheet such as Mylar (facesheet.svg)
+* 28cm x 25cm x 0.125mm (5mil or greater) clear plastic sheet such as Mylar (facesheet.svg)

 # Print instructions
 * Use PETG or ABS